-The Center for the Advancement of Teaching and Learning (CATL) promotes initiatives to enhance teaching and learning at K-State, including the Faculty Exchange for Teaching Excellence and the Peer Review of Teaching Program.
-CATL consults and collaborates with faculty, and administers TEVAL and IDEA student ratings systems.
+The Teaching and Learning Center (TLC) promotes initiatives to enhance teaching and learning at K-State, including the Faculty Exchange for Teaching Excellence and the Peer Review of Teaching Program.
+TLC consults and collaborates with faculty, and administers TEVAL and IDEA student ratings systems.
 Principles of College Teaching, a 3-credit course, is offered to graduate students and faculty through the College of Education.

 The Center for Engagement and Community Development promotes engagement on and off campus, in teaching, research, and outreach, and uses K-State expertise to address issues of community development in Kansas.

 The Office of Human Resources administers recruitment, salary and benefit administration, employee development and training, worker's compensation, risk management and employee relations.